 Frequently Asked Questions

-- When do Exploratory Studies students transfer to a degree-granting school/college?
+When do Exploratory Studies students officially move to a degree-granting school/college?

 Exploratory Studies students participate in the campus-wide Honors College.
-Each year, incoming students who meet the miminum requirements for acceptance in the Honors College are invited to apply for admission.
-Contact USP for more information.
+Each year, incoming students who meet the minimum requirements for acceptance into the Honors College are invited to apply for admission.
+Contact EXPL for more information.

 - Honors programs in academic schools/colleges

 - Scholastic honors (Semester Honors, Dean's List)

 What scholarships are available for Exploratory Studies students?

 There are a number of scholarships available to Exploratory Studies students, including:

 Yes!
 There are three Exploratory Studies-based organizations on campus.
 They are:

 - Exploratory Studies Ambassadors are current and former Exploratory Studies students who represent the program at orientation and admissions programs throughout the year.
 The Ambassadors represent EXPL to the Purdue community and to the world through interaction with prospective and current students.
 Ambassadors build leadership, presentation, marketing, and public relations skills and get a chance to share their own experiences of our program with others.